Beyoncé sets a new Grammy record, while Harry Styles wins album of the year

 "Sam graciously wanted me to accept this award because I'm the first transgender woman to win this award," Petras said in her speech.
 "I want to thank all the incredible transgender legends before me so I could be here tonight," she added, shouting out the late trans pop artist SOPHIE in her speech, as well as Madonna and her mother for inspiration.
 After winning the award, the pair put on a fiery, provocative performance with Smith dressed up as a horned devil, playing off of the sinful imagery of their hit single.

-At the so-called Grammy "premiere" show, the pre-telecast ceremony in which the Recording Academy handed out nearly 80 awards.
+At the so-called Grammy "premiere" show, or pre-telecast ceremony, the Recording Academy handed out nearly 80 awards.
 Among that sprawling array of prizes, actress Viola Davis became an EGOT — the proud possessor of Emmy, Grammy, Oscar and Tony awards — Sunday afternoon when she won a Grammy for the audiobook version of her memoir, Finding Me.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.